andreabellome/astra-documentation/docs/low_thrust_trajectories.md

 This tutorial shows how to convert trajectories coming from ASTRA into low-thrust.
 It has to be said that ASTRA is currently able to convert solutions by solving a **time-fixed fuel-optimal optimal control problem** on each leg of the MGA trajectory under consideration.
 Many references are available, but the main ones that inspired us are [[1]](#1) and [[2]](#2).

+It is important to recall that currently ASTRA supports the solution to the following optimal control problems (OCPs):

+- Energy-optimal time-fixed optimal control problem
+- Fuel-optimal time-fixed optimal contorl problem
+- Time-optimal control problem (*soon to be released...*)

+Other OCPs (e.g., fuel-optimal time-fixed with variable thrust) are currently not available in ASTRA.

 ## Converting ASTRA solution to low-thrust

 Assume you just launched an ASTRA run as from the tutorial on [trajectories to Jupiter](./trips_to_jupiter.md).
 Now, one can extract the Pareto front as from: